 Your smartphone contains much personal and confidential information than your PC.
-The wallet apps, contact list, calendar, and even personal photographs interests cybercriminals.
-You need to make sure its security.
+The wallet apps, contact lists, calendars, and even personal photographs interests cybercriminals.
+You need to make sure it’s secure.

-Also, install a strong anti malware that could protect you from modern thieves.
+Also, install strong anti-malware that could protect you from modern thieves.
 MalwareFox antimalware is such an app.
 Its Real-Time protection immediately stops threats like adware, keyloggers, Trojans, PUPs, etc.